The second property of horizontal support and resistance levels

 Thus, the demand and supply balance will change around the levels that can cause a change in the price movement direction.
 There are always several groups of traders in the market that tend to act around the levels in a particular way.

 EURAUD.
-Examples of the second property implementation.
+Examples of the second property of support and resistance levels implementation.
 Flats

 Let’s take as an example of the EURAUD currency pair what can occur in the market when the price comes to one of the important levels.